Painting Cabinet Face Frames and Panels

 Regardless of how fussy you paint the shells, my spraying will look fantastic.
 Cabinet doors and drawers are the most visual part of kitchen cabinets, which is why I am spraying them for you.
 Painting the shells is time consuming but its pretty simple in comparison.
 Anyone that is a pretty decent painter should have no problem collaborating with me.

-Below is the general idea on what is required on your end.
+"If" you choose to collaborate, below is the general idea on what is required on your end.

-Without getting too technical with cabinet terminology, the idea of this tutorial is to give my clients the general outline with some tips on how to collaborate with me in order for us to achieve the best outcome (win win).
+Without getting too technical with cabinet terminology, the idea of this tutorial is to give my clients the general outline with some tips on how to collaborate with us in order for us to achieve the best outcome (win win).

 Here is how you save a lot of money.